anjesh/emacs-config/readme.md

 | Scroll up (backward)     | `M-v`             |
 | Go to beginning of buffer | `M-<`             |
 | Go to end of buffer      | `M->`             |

-For true Vim-like movement and modal editing (Normal, Insert, Visual modes), you will need to install the `evil-mode` package. `evil-mode` provides a nearly complete emulation of Vim within Emacs.

 ## Window Management